cronvel/tree-kit/README.md

 	* flat `boolean|string` sources properties are copied in a way to produce a *flat* target, the target's key is the full path (separated by '.') of the source's key, also if a string is provided it will be used as the path separator
+	* unflat `boolean|string` it is the opposite of 'flat': assuming that the sources are in the *flat* format, it expands all flat properties -- whose name are path with '.' as the separator -- deeply into the target, also if a string is provided it will be used as the path separator
 * target `Object` the target of the extend, properties will be copied to this object
 * source `Object` the source of the extend, properties will be copied from this object